Equal Opportunity Employer

 To perform this job successfully, an individual must be able to perform the following tasks.

 • Operates vehicle in accordance with Waste Management Safety and Life Critical Rules.
-OHSA.
-(Occupational Health and Safety Act) and DOT (Department of Transportation) requirements as well as all local, municipal, state, and federal laws.
+Occupational Health & Safety and Minstry of Transportation requirements as well as all local, municipal, provincial, and federal laws.

 • Performs pre-and post-trip inspections of assigned equipment and documents checks on standard DVIR (Driver Vehicle Inspection Report.).

 • Immediately reports any unsafe situations or service-related issues to Route Manager or Dispatch.

 • Participates in all scheduled training programs, briefings, and meetings required by Waste Management or Route Manager.